StateVoicesNational/Spoke/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for Spoke
-title: 'Feature Request: <your-title-here>'
+title: "Feature Request: <your-title-here>"
 labels: C-enhancement
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Problem**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Is your feature request related to a problem?
+Please describe the problem with a clear and concise description.
+E.g. I'm always confused when[...]

-**Describe the solution you'd like**
+**Solution**
-A clear and concise description of what you want to happen.
+Describe the solution with a clear and concise description of what you want to happen.

-**Additional context**
+**Context**
 Add any other context or screenshots about the feature request here.